vkukkapalli1/prenatal-care-birth-outcomes/README.md

 Raw data files are not included in this repository due to file size and data management considerations.

+## Reproducibility Note

+The analysis code randomly samples 10,000 observations from each yearly natality CSV file before combining the data into the final 70,000-record analysis dataset.
+Because of this random sampling step, results may vary slightly each time the code is run unless a fixed random seed is used.

+The rendered HTML report and final written report reflect the results from the analysis run used for the submitted project version.

 ## Variables

 ### Outcomes